-Throughout this site, and in the @WhatCost Food as Healthcare essay series, I cite many efforts to calculate a ‘true cost’ of cheap food.
-What I’ve come to realize is that the economics of food are not the roadblock, as many have warned, but instead that’s a short-horizon hurdle that presents opportunity to reevaluate how new perspective from externalized costs and additional potential values can be gained about food.
-Through greater awareness, accurate & just facts and reflection on working proven instances that have already embraced a future of regenerative agriculture & sustainable fisheries.
+Throughout this site and in the essays @WhatCost ‘Food as Healthcare’ series, I cite many efforts to calculate a ‘true cost’ of cheap food.
+I’ve come to realize that the economics of food are not the roadblock, but instead a short-horizon hurdle that presents opportunity to reevaluate how new perspective from externalized costs and additional potential Food Values can be earned.
+Through greater awareness, accurate and just facts, and reflection on working, proven instances we’ve already begun to embrace a future of regenerative agriculture & sustainable fisheries.

 To service the system we’re ultimately a part of we must mitigate risk by diversifying food production, and innovate to a circular economy that based on regenerative natural resource management as a new cost basis for all returns to be judged.
 I look forward to being part of this systemic change for a better tomorrow.